konosmgr/youtuber-bidding-app/STATE.md

 - Fixed the implementation of the knives/[id] page by standardizing the API call approach with other working pages (paint/[id] and misc/[id])
 - Maintained the enhanced 3D card UI and animations while fixing the core functionality
 - Improved error handling and cleanup in the onDestroy lifecycle function
+- Added a new water effect showcase page inspired by the Utsubo contact page design
+- Created a fallback mechanism for when video files are not available, using canvas animations
+- Added advanced wave animations using multiple overlapping sine waves for a more realistic effect
+- Implemented a clean, modern interface with centered contact information
+- Enhanced the canvas animation with dynamic wave patterns and simulated ocean movement
+- Updated the contact button animation to match the Utsubo site exactly
+  - Implemented 3D transforms with `translate3d` and skew effects
+  - Added proper z-index handling and highlight colors
+  - Updated the animation timing with precise cubic-bezier curves
+  - Fixed staggered letter animation timing using specific transition delays
+- Updated the contact button with exact CSS properties from the Utsubo site:
+  - Set precise height (50px) and padding (8px) to match the original
+  - Added proper CSS classes (flx-center for the button, flx for the container)
+  - Added user-select and webkit-user-drag properties for proper interaction
+  - Implemented the exact transition timing for all animations
+  - Added proper text selection styling with highlight color
+  - Included the correct font stack from the original site
+- Simplified the showcase2 page to only display the Utsubo-style contact button
+  - Removed all other content and UI elements
+  - Created a minimal, clean interface focused solely on the button effect
+  - Maintained all the interactive hover animations and styling of the contact button
+  - Simplified the page structure for better focus on the specific animation
+- Refined the Utsubo-style contact button to match the original site exactly:
+  - Fixed button dimensions and padding (smaller font size and proper spacing)
+  - Added proper letter spacing and margins between letter elements
+  - Adjusted the CSS transforms with precise values for the skewed animation
+  - Improved HTML structure to eliminate any styling conflicts
+  - Separated styling for contact button from HOLD TO INTERACT button to prevent conflicts
+- Added a new showcase4 page featuring the exact Utsubo-style contact button animation
+  - Implemented the precise CSS from the Utsubo website for the contact button hover effect
+  - Created pixel-perfect staggered letter animations with correct transition timing
+  - Added proper transform3d and skew effects to match the original site
+  - Used the exact color scheme with yellow highlight text (#f9b639)
+  - Implemented correct z-index handling and positioning for the animated letters
+  - Added proper letter spacing and margins between letter elements
+  - Ensured all CSS variables match the original site (--defaultColor, --hlColor, --mainEasing)
+- Created a reusable HoverTextButton component for the Utsubo-style hover letter animations
+  - Implemented as a fully customizable component with various style props
+  - Fixed the initial state to properly hide the yellow highlight text behind white text
+  - Added z-index and opacity handling to ensure proper visibility during animations
+  - Supports custom text with automatic letter splitting
+  - Allows customization of colors, font sizes, weights, padding, and other styles
+  - Handles up to 20 letters with proper staggered animation timing
+  - Includes the entire animation effect in a self-contained component

 ## Project Structure
 The project follows a typical SvelteKit structure:
 - `src/routes/` - Contains the pages and layouts of the application
   - `+layout.svelte` - Main application layout with global components (modified to fix scrolling issues)
   - `profile/+page.svelte` - User profile page with GlowingEffect implementation
+  - `showcase/+page.svelte` - A showcase page demonstrating a water background effect similar to Utsubo's contact page
+  - `showcase/+layout.svelte` - A minimal layout for the showcase that prevents inheriting styles from the parent layout
+  - `showcase2/+page.svelte` - A page featuring an interactive "HOLD TO INTERACT" button effect inspired by Utsubo's website
+  - `showcase2/+layout.svelte` - A clean layout for the showcase2 page that isolates its styles from the rest of the application
+  - `showcase4/+page.svelte` - A page featuring the exact implementation of Utsubo's contact button with letter hover animations
   - Various route folders containing page components and logic
   - `enhanced-3d-showcase5/` - Demo page for the 3D card component
   - `knives/+page.svelte` - Knives page using the AuctionCard component for current auctions and PastAuctionCard for past auctions with teal accents and enhanced staggered animations